 Improve Training with Artificial Intelligence

 The core of a successful contact center is human: everything hinges on your employees being talented and well trained.
-That’s where tech can help – artificial intelligence (AI) can provide your contact center agents with automatic training that’s remotely-accessible and consistent across the organization, enabling them to perform better and helping to save the company time and money.
+That’s where tech can help – artificial intelligence (AI) can provide your contact center agents with automatic training that’s remote-accessible and consistent across the organization, enabling them to perform better and helping to save the company time and money.

-A sophisticated AI software also often includes meaningful and comprehensive bots, which can use voice analytics to assess how consistently your agents are using proactive language or reactive language or even provide real-time recommendations and links to knowledge base or 3rd party data sources as references to the specific topic of conversation.
+A sophisticated AI software also often includes meaningful and comprehensive bots, which can use voice analytics to assess how consistently your agents are using proactive language or reactive language or even provide real-time recommendations and links to knowledgebase or 3rd party data sources as references to the specific topic of conversation.